Frederick Hurten Rhead

 Frederick Hurten Rhead (1880–1942) was a ceramicist and a major figure in the Arts and Crafts movement.
-A native of England, worked as a potter in the United States for most of his career.
+A native of England, he worked as a potter in the United States for most of his career.
 In addition to teaching pottery techniques, Rhead was highly influential in both studio and commercial pottery.
 He worked for the Roseville Pottery, established his own Rhead Pottery (1913–1917), and in 1935 designed the highly successful Fiesta ware for Homer Laughlin China Company.

 Today, Rhead's work is displayed in major art museums.

 Early life

 Rhead was born in Hanley, Staffordshire, into a family of potters.
 His father Frederick Alfred Rhead began his career as an apprentice at Mintons Ltd, where he learned to be a pâte-sur-pâte artist.
 He went on to work in a number of other potteries, including a business of his own which failed.
 Young Frederick's mother Adolphine (née Hurten) also came from an artistic family.
 Frederick Hurten's siblings included Charlotte Rhead, a talented designer who remained in England; and Harry Rhead, who followed his brother to work in the United States.